ijklmopffs/Interactive-Component/README.md

 ### What I learned

-sI understood DOM manipulation all over again, and I am grateful for that
+I understood DOM manipulation all over again, and I am grateful for that

 ## Author